Arthrodesis vs. Arthroplasty

 What is Arthrodesis?

 Arthrodesis, on the other hand, may be indicated if the attempted treatment of arthroplasty has not been adequately successful.
-It can be done as a bone graft by using the patient’s bone, a method known as autograft, or with the use of a donor’s bone, which is known as allograft.
-Autograft is the preferred replacement method because osteoblasts, the bone containing cells that are responsible for making the bones, and cells that are native and familiar to the patient’s body are more likely to be effective.
+It can be done as an autograft or as an allograft.
+Autograft is a method of bone graft that uses the patient’s bone, whereas allograft uses a donor’s bone.
+Autograft is the preferred replacement method because osteoblasts, the bone contains cells that are responsible for making the bones, and cells that are native and familiar to the patient’s body are more likely to be effective.
 Additionally, autograft does not require that the patient rely on a donor for the procedure.

-If the patient does not have enough supply to do an autograft, however, then an allograft is used as a backup alternative.
+If the patient does not have enough supply to do an autograft, however, then the surgeon can use an allograft as a backup alternative.
 The process of allograft, however, has the added challenges of going through the process of deep freezing, demineralization, and temporarily irradiating the alternative bone, thereby killing the foreign living cells.
 There are also “synthetic bone substitutes” and metal implants that are available and can be used in joining bones.
 Surgical recovery can take time of anywhere from weeks to more than a year.
 The fusion that results from the surgery can also strengthen the bones.3

 Chiropractic Care After Bone Fusion Surgery